 With dozens of applications for geomembrane liners possible, let’s look at some of the most common.

 Agricultural applications for geomembrane liners are numerous and can overlap into other sections, including lagoons, irrigation ponds and canals.
 These applications can go far beyond containment issues.
-Certified NSF-61 liners are safe for plants, fish and potable water.
 Some of the most common agricultural applications include:

 - Holding potable water